open-telemetry/opentelemetry-cpp/docs/prometheus-exporter-design.md

 - **Return**: A string that has all invalid characters in Prometheus replaced to `_`.

 ### Proposed Design & Implementation
+`sanitizeNames()` is an internal helper function called by `translateToPrometheus()`, and there may be other helper functions as we develop.
+When having some errors like bad input and illegal name result, `sanitizeNames()` can throw an exception, and `translateToPrometheus()` catchs and handles this exception, ignores this data entry and process next one.
 ```C++
 /**
  * Prometheus Collector Class